Tradeweb Markets Faces Challenging 2020

 Recent Performance

-TW’s topline revenue by quarter has generally been trending upward, however its most recent quarter (Q4 2019) resulted in a slight sequential decline, although an increase of 10.5% over the same period in 2018, as the chart shows below:
+TW’s topline revenue by quarter has generally been trending upward; however, its most recent quarter (Q4 2019) resulted in a slight sequential decline, although an increase of 10.5% over the same period in 2018, as the chart shows below:

 (Source: Seeking Alpha)